datagrok-ai/public/help/develop/packages/_package-function-types.md

 To be continued...

-## Info Panels
+## Info panels

 To be continued...

-## Pre-run Functions
+## Pre-run functions

 The purpose of pre-run functions is to prepare the main package for execution.
 This includes fetching specific pieces of data from an API, subscribing to global events, changing the user interface after the platform starts, connecting to external services with refined configuration parameters, and so on.

 There are two types of functions that can prepare the package for execution &mdash; `init` and `autostart`.
 A function tagged with `#init` gets invoked when the package is initialized.

-The initialization phase happens the first time any functions in the package is called.
-Datagrok guarantees that the `#init` function is invoked _once_ before the rest of the code.
+This happens the first time any of the functions in the package is called.
+It is guaranteed that the `#init` function is invoked _once_ before the execution of the rest of the code and will not be re-executed on subsequent calls.

 An `autostart` function is similar to the the `init` function, but is called at the platform startup, not necessarily when a package function is invoked.
-Hence, an `#autostart` function is called earlier than an `#init` function.

 Another difference between `#autostart` and `#init` is that when you call a regular function from the package, there's no guarantee that its code will wait until the `autostart` completes.
 Another caveat is that the whole package will get initialized along with `autostart`, so use this type of functions wisely.
 If possible, stick to the `init` tag while developing your programs.

 To generate an `init` function, from your package directory, run: